 The average salary can vary from US$500 to US$2,000 for industrial workers and managers, depending on the industry and skill level.
 Overtime, overtime wages, and social insurance should also be taken into consideration.

 Infrastructure is often a deciding factor related to the success of industrial parks in Viet Nam.
-Industrial parks that failed to attract business in the past often lacked good infrastructure and management – the country’s infrastructure was a bit slow to develop in the context of rapid industrialization.
+Industrial zones that failed to attract business in the past often lacked good infrastructure and management – the country’s infrastructure was a bit slow to develop in the context of rapid industrialization.

 Many industrial parks are located near national highways that lead to airports, seaports, and rail stations for easy transport among other conveniences.
 According to the 2018 Provincial Competitiveness Index, Binh Duong, Da Nang, Vinh Phuc, Hai Duong, and Ba Ria-Vung Tau were the five provinces that were rated as having the best infrastructure.